 - An ideal option for all is frequent flyer miles.
 These are miles that you build up over time when travelling with the same airline.
 This isn’t to say that you can only fly with one airline.
 It simply means that after you take so many flights with an airline, you essentially earn rewards that you can use towards future flights.
 Some great frequent flyer programs group a large number of airlines under one umbrella (such as Air France-KLM Flying Blue or Singapore Airlines KrisFlyer) you can earn points for flying with any of the major airlines listed.

-The opportunity to explore the world is truly one of the best parts of remote work.
+- The opportunity to explore the world is truly one of the best parts of remote work.
 You can spend your days off exploring stunning architecture in Tbilisi or checking out the nightlife in Zagreb.
 Making our way to cool, new places doesn’t have to cost everything we have!
-One great thing about traveling these days is that there are truly so many ways to find cheap flight tickets.
+One great thing about travelling these days is that there are truly so many ways to find cheap flight tickets.